-Profitability for the obligated group has improved gradually since 2008, rebounding to stronger than pre-recession levels due to volume and revenue growth, as well as continued expense controls.
-CHS' cost-control program is highlighted by sharply controlled labor, pharmacy, and supplies expenses that increased just marginally over the past few years, compared with a national average annual percentage increase in the low teens.
-Pension expense increased in 2011 due to the growth in plan participants and the ongoing actuarial smoothing of investment gains and losses incurred since 2008.
-We view the increasing profitability as a source of stability at the current rating, and a key factor in CHS' ability to absorb the CMC-Union and series 2012A debt.
-Operating income increased to \$134.4 million (3.4% margin) in 2011, up from \$107.6 million (3% margin) in 2010.
-Management expects to earn \$93.3 million from operations in 2012.
+Profitability for the obligated group has improved steadily since 2008, rebounding to stronger than prerecession levels due to volume and revenue growth, as well as continued expense controls.
+CHS' cost-control program is highlighted by sharply controlled labor, pharmacy, and supplies expenses that increased just marginally during the past few years, compared with a national average annual percentage increase in the low teens.
+Pension expense increased in 2012 due to the growth in plan participants and the ongoing actuarial smoothing of investment gains and losses incurred since 2008.
+We view the increasing profitability as a source of stability at the current rating, and a key factor in CHS' ability to absorb the series 2013A bonds.
+Operating income increased to \$149.8 million (3.3% margin) in 2012 from \$134.4 million (3.4% margin) in 2011.
+When normalized for the industry change in accounting for bad debt, the operating margin increased slightly in 2012 to 3.6%.
+Management expects to earn an estimated \$62 million from operations in 2013.

-Excess income also increased significantly in 2011 due to greater operating cash flow and favorable realized investment returns, to \$307.8 million (7.5% margin) from \$182.5 million (5% margin) in 2010.
-Excess (net) income excludes \$179.7 million of unrealized losses in 2011 and \$135.5 million of unrealized gains in 2010.
-Pro forma debt service coverage was healthy for the rating at 5.5x in 2011, compared with an adequate 4.1x in 2010.
+Excess income decreased in 2012 despite greater operating cash flow, due to a dip in realized investment returns, to \$244.6 million (5.7% margin) from \$307.8 million (7.5% margin).
+When normalized for the bad debt accounting change, the excess margin for 2012 also decreased to 5.3%.
+Excess (net) income excludes \$140.2 million of unrealized gains in 2012.
+Pro forma debt service coverage was adequate for the rating at 4.6x in 2012, compared with 4.8x in 2011.
+The pro forma debt burden was consistent with the rating at 2.7% of operating revenue in 2012.